 Ramadan in Tunisia: A Brief Background and Perspective

 Ramadan is a month in the Islamic calendar when Muslims throughout the world fast from food and drink during daylight hours.
 Because it’s based on the lunar calendar, each year it moves back about 10 days.
-In 2022, it will start around April 2, so the following year it’ll start on March 22 (for more details on specific dates, check out this global holidays site).
+In 2023, it will start on March 22, so the following year it’ll start on March 12 (for more details on specific dates, check out this global holidays site).

 Many Tunisians look forward to Ramadan because it’s a special season to focus on family and grow in personal piety.
 And like every great holiday, there’s delicious food and goodies specially made for the season!

 Ramadan in Tunisia: Getting In On the Celebration

 Like many holidays around the world, Ramadan is a celebratory season.
 It’s a month of fasting, but there’s also an emphasis on charitable acts, family, friends, food and fun (post-sunset)!

 The iftar (called shaqan il fatr in Tunisia) is the evening meal when families break their fast.
 As a traveler in Tunisia, taking part in an iftar is a great way to enjoy the festivities and engage the culture.
 And because the food is usually a feast of the most traditional and tasty of Tunisian cuisine, it’s a win from every angle.

 Think stuffed dates, spicy shorba (traditional soup), tasty brik (filo pastry filled with an egg mixture and deep fried), piping hot lamb or fish couscous, and a variety of salads and sides, all washed down with a glass of refreshing il binn (buttermilk).
 Hopefully that doesn’t fill you up too much because traditional cakes, fruit, and mint tea will be served for dessert!